-JCA Tools for Data Analysis The Jamaica Customs Agency (JCA) has been consistently using data analysis to effectively manage Jamaica's borders, taking a progressive and innovative approach to border management.
-As a member of the WCO, the JCA acknowledges the various tools recommended for data analysis, and has utilized all tools whether in their entirety or partially, depending on the objective.
-The TRS is one such tool which the JCA has used in its entirety to measure performance, serving the agency on two occasions, by evaluating customs release activities for persons and commodities, at both the air and sea ports.
+JCA Tools for Data Analysis

+The Jamaica Customs Agency (JCA) has been consistently using data analysis to effectively manage the borders, taking a progressive and innovative approach to border management.
+As a member of the WCO, the JCA acknowledges the various tools recommended for data analysis, and has utilized many of them, in their entirety or has implemented aspects of specific tools depending on the objective.
+The TRS is one such tool which the JCA has used to measure performance, evaluating customs release activities for persons and commodities, at both the air and sea ports.
 The TRS provided the JCA with practical data in terms of clearance times, leading to strategic policy decisions geared at even greater efficiency.
+2019 will see the conduct of an even more comprehensive TRS, as the JCA strives to ensure it is performing optimally.

-Apart from the WCO recommended tools for data analysis, the JCA uses a risk management based approach to analyse data relating to both cargo and persons, utilizing existing systems such as ASYCUDA World.
-Further developments to be implemented in the near future includes the Advance Passenger Information (API) tool, which is facilitated through ASYCUDA and is based on partnership with the Passport, Immigration and Citizenship Agency (PICA) and the Joint Regional Communication Centre (JRCC).
-This will allow the analysis of personal credentials by the JCA, prior to the arrival of passengers.
-The JCA is also leveraging data analysis and empowering managers through the implementation of Tableau software.
-Tableau allows raw data from any source to be used to create powerful data visualizations and dashboards, which can be used to drive the strategic direction of the Agency.
-Other data analysis tools, used specifically at the borders, include the Container Tracking System (CTS), which analyses the risk factors of containers and the i2 which is an intelligence gathering border protection tool.
+Apart from the WCO recommended tools for data analysis, the JCA has utilized existing systems such as ASYCUDA World, to analyse personal credentials, prior to the arrival of passengers.
+The Advance Passenger Information (API) tool is facilitated through ASYCUDA and is based on partnership with the Passport, Immigration and Citizenship Agency (PICA) and the Joint Regional Communication Centre (JRCC).
+The Tableau application is also being utilised by the JCA and is able to perform intense data analysis, with graphical presentation of the analysed data being an option.

+Data analysis tools used specifically at the borders include the Container Tracking System (CTS), which analyses risk factors of containers, and the i2 which is an intelligence gathering border protection tool.
+Data analytics goes beyond the realms of customs operations and are used primarily for strategic purposes.